joneschrisan/Facebook-AutoPoke/README.markdown

 0.2.1:
 Changed the UI bit that it writes into the poke page to be more user friendly.
 Fixed a bug in firefox greasemonky.
+Updated to use all facebook sub domains and poke pages.

 0.2.0:
 Put start into it's own function.